-Over the last 30+ years I’ve written everything from children’s plays, to print and broadcast journalism, technical manuals, short stories, screenplays, a book on audio principles, advertising copy, scripts and articles for corporate communications, and a book on menopause.
+Over the last 30+ years I’ve written everything from children’s plays, to print and broadcast journalism, technical manuals, short stories, screenplays, a book on audio principles for Fender, advertising copy, scripts and articles for corporate communications, and a book on menopause for a health supplements company.

 I consider myself a story teller and my first steps are always to seek out both the story in, and the voice of, any project that I am engaged with.